 A number of in vivo studies have indicated affirmative results of therapeutic effects for various age-induced complications with NMN supplementation.

 These effects of NMN highlight the therapeutic potential of NAD+ as an effective anti-aging intervention in humans.
 But while the research behind NMN supplements is primarily positive, there is a lack of long-term studies regarding both safety and efficacy.
-As follow-up studies begin to come to light, we’ll likely see an uptick in NMN for natural anti-aging remedies.
+As follow-up studies begin to accrue further encouraging results, we’ll likely see an uptick in NMN natural anti-aging remedies.8

 Do NMN Supplements Actually Work?

-Yes – NMN has been shown to safely and effectively increase NAD+ levels in both animal and human clinical trials.
+Yes, as a precursor to elevate NAD+ levels.
+NMN has been shown to safely and effectively increase NAD+ levels in both animal and human clinical trials.
 That’s incredibly important because our NAD+ levels are directly correlated with our aging status.
-As a precursor to NAD+, NMN supplements are the ideal way to achieve age-defying outcomes regardless of when we were born.
+As a precursor to NAD+, NMN supplements are the ideal way to achieve age-defying outcomes regardless of how old you are.9,10,11

 What are the Benefits of NMN Supplements?

-While NMN might not be the same as drinking from the “fountain of youth,” it can be pretty close.
+While NMN might not be the same as drinking from some “fountain of youth,” the metaphor may be valid.
 When taken orally, NMN is absorbed in the body and converts into NAD+.
 Although more research needs to be done in human clinical trials, for many researchers and advocates, the benefits of NMN supplements are undeniable.

 Let’s take a look at some of the potential life-changing benefits that you can achieve with NMN supplements.